What I bring#

 I actively look for ways to improve the development process; from improving deployment pipelines to application observability to improving documentation and testing, I love helping developers.

 During my time at Redspace, I worked directly with several customers through Jira tickets and video calls, representing both Redspace and individual clients that I worked with.
-I continued to communicate directly with customers during my time with MadHive.
+I continued to communicate directly with customers during my time with MadHive and Applied Systems.

 Much like with my teammates, I’m patient and kind with customers and resolve their issues as soon as possible.
 I’m constantly aware that I’m representing a larger entity and communicate in a measured, respectful manner.

-Cost is one of my largest considerations when designing a cloud solution, in no small part because I don’t want to give Amazon any more money.
+Cost is one of my largest considerations when designing a cloud solution, in no small part because I don’t want to give companies worth trillions any more money.
 I’m extremely conscious of the cost of a solution and how it scales, even more so when I am writing code that incurs cost.
+With the advent of LLMs and development agents, this is twice as relevant today than it was in 2022; yes, somebody can “vibe code” their way to a working product, but it certainly won’t be cost-effective to scale and maintain that product without humans setting guardrails.
 As usual, I use a worst case estimate to determine cost and always have monitors set up to track how much we’re spending.